QueenieCplusplus/SSCP_Network/README.md

    Auth can be considered to host/IP-based addr.
 Not the IDs actually!
 However, once the ID a remote client claims to possess is taken for granted due to a trust host that the request sending from.

+   SSH is benefitial to its own drawback: remote access without password.
+It shall only be used in trusted network.

   (4) Screen Scraper

   (5) Virtual Desktop & Virtual Apps